Last updated 4th June, 2025

 The foam will then be installed inside the chimney and rubber caulk will be used again on all sides of the insulation.

-To ensure that your chimney is safe and efficient, you should consider a professional chimney sweep, who will charge around £70 to £150.
+To ensure that your chimney is safe and efficient, you should consider a professional chimney sweep, who on average will charge around £70 to £120.

 You should also always check a tradesman’s insurance before hiring them for the job, as they should have public liability insurance for protection against incident and damage, for their own sake and yours.